pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/1 - Data Preprocessing/Feature engineering.md

 - Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
 - Feature engineering is manually designing what the input x’s should be.
 You have to turn your inputs into things the algorithm can understand.
+- In a nutshell, we define feature engineering as creating new features from your existing ones to improve model performance.

       Machine learning algorithms learn a solution to a problem from sample data.
       In this context, feature engineering asks: what is the best representation